 How to write a driver

-We are using the SparkFun Qwiic Joystick as an example of how to write a driver - in the Toit language - for a sensor.
+We are using the SparkFun Qwiic Joystick as an example of how to write a driver for a sensor.
 The SparkFun Qwiic Joystick is a 2-axis joystick with a single button.
 Using a Qwiic connector, it's very simple to get the joystick connected.

 This guide will walk you through the steps of identifying how the sensor communicates and how to write a fully working driver for it.